keenethics/pelorus/README.md

 $ eslint -c .eslintrc --ext .js .                            # run eslint for the whole project
 ```

+Other rules we enforce:

+1. Use `check` for all your Meteor.method params
+2. Use Meteor.methods rather than client-side queries that modify data
+... (to be added)

 ## Deployment

 We are currently using meteor.com as our [staging server](http://pelorus.meteor.com).
 Make sure you